 Jupyter Notebooks are a versatile and popular instance of the literate programming paradigm.
 Jupyter allows authors to intersperse code chunks with explanation and annotation, providing readers with more information about the intent and function of programming choices.

-Code Ocean allows users to run Jupyter notebooks from the top-down, which we are calling 'reproducibility mode,' or interactively, which will be familiar to those accustomed to Jupyter.
-See articles below for more information.
+Code Ocean allows users to run Jupyter notebooks from the top-down, which we call 'reproducibility mode,' or interactively, which will run the more typical Jupyter notebook interface.

-To execute a Jupyter notebook from top-to-bottom, use a shell script to execute the
+To do so, use a shell script to execute

-jupyter nbconvert command, rendering the final results into
+jupyter nbconvert , rendering the final results into

 jupyter nbconvert \